How to Install Kodi on Ubuntu 22.04 or 20.04

 • Configure Settings: Kodi has a variety of settings that you can customize to your liking.
 For example, you can change the appearance, enable subtitles, and adjust playback settings.

 • Get Familiar with Keyboard Shortcuts: Kodi has a variety of keyboard shortcuts that can save you time and make navigation easier.
-For example, you can use the up arrow key to access the menu, and the down arrow key to select a menu item.
+For example, you can use the up arrow key to access the menu and the down arrow key to select a menu item.

 Since Kodi is installed using the APT package manager, checking for updates is made easy with either Ubuntu’s graphical user interface (GUI) updater or through the command line terminal, which is often considered a more efficient method.
-It is important to note that for users who have installed the unstable Kodi Launchpad PPA, regular updates are necessary, as this PPA is very active.
+It is important to note that regular updates are necessary for users who have installed the unstable Kodi Launchpad PPA, as this PPA is very active.
 It is recommended to check for updates daily.

-To check for updates and install them, including any updates for Kodi, simply run the following command in the terminal.
+To check for updates and install them, including any updates for Kodi, run the following command in the terminal.

 sudo apt update && sudo apt upgrade